Train reporting number (Australia): Metropolitan Network

-The interurban (New South Wales TrainLink) network is slightly less organised, with no link between each successive run performed by a train.
+The interurban/intercity (NSW TrainLink) network is slightly less organised, with no link between each successive run performed by a train.
 Train numbers are four characters, beginning with a one/two letter prefix, followed by numbers.
 The letter identifies which region the train is operating in:

+Heritage Operated Trains

+Within the ARTC, Sydney Trains and Country Regional Networks, services operated by accredited Heritage Rail organisations have a unique four-digit train number that identifies the individual operator and the type of motive power deployed in the train consist.
+Numbering uses a convention of NANN.

+Train movements comprising mixed locomotives that include Electric locomotive(s) are to use the letter "E” to avoid the possibility of electric locomotive being turned onto unwired roads, or sections of track from which the current has been removed.
+This will apply with the pantographs in the raised or lowered positions.